brunodleite/brunodleite/README.md

 - 👋 Hello there!
 My name is Bruno, I'm industrial engineering and a student of data science and machine learning.
 - 👀 I’m interested in analysing problems and looking for solutions solve them!
 - 🔭 Currently interning as a Data Scientist and AI developer for Neurowood - Computer Vision
-- 🔧 Techs and Tools: Python | C
+- 🔧 Techs and Tools: Python | SQL | C
 - 📫 How to reach me: | blleite03@gmail.com | [LinkedIn](https://www.linkedin.com/in/brunodsleite/) | [Medium](https://bruno-d-leite.medium.com/) |

 <!---